 "I had been taught growing up that I was nothing without “them” that I needed “them” (people, relatives, adults, teachers) in order to survive.
 I had been taught to depend on these people for my value and to try harder to obtain that value.
 Controlling manipulative people always ask for “more”.
 They want more effort, more proof of submission, more time, more love, more compliance.
 The more that I tried, the more THEY felt validated.
 And today I realize that fact is about them; they used me to validate themselves.
 They made me jump through hoops to prove their own value.
 They asked for more and more because their own self esteem was so low.
 AND I believed that if I could make them feel good about themselves, then I would feel good about myself.
 If I could prove their worth ~ then I would HAVE worth.
 That is what they taught me.
 I had no choice but to believe it.
 There was no other option presented to me."

-Darlene Ouimet Author of popular e-book "Emerging from Broken The Beginning of Hope for Emotional Healing"
+Darlene Ouimet from the popular e-book "Emerging from Broken The Beginning of Hope for Emotional Healing"

 Celebrate YOU as this year comes to a close;

 ~Celebrate that you are on the journey to wholeness.

 ~ Celebrate that you are willing to face the pain and to see the truth about where it actually came from.

 ~ Acknowledge the child that you were, and remember that children are not born broken or evil.
 Give yourself love.